Sumvit/TSRTC-BUS-TRACKING/README.md

 # TSRTC-BUS-TRACKING
-This MERN stack project was developed by myself as a part of my miniproject
+A MERN stack project for CROWD-SOURCING website that lets users exchange information regarding tsrtc bus services.

 Vite - was used for running the frontend nodemon - was used for running the backend